-Every nuclear power plant has its specific on-site emergency plan detailing the activities, measures and responsibilities for the preparation and response before accident conditions with the goal of mitigating the accident consequences and minimizing such consequences onworkers, public and environment.
+Every nuclear power plant has its specific on-site emergency plan detailing the activities, measures and responsibilities for the preparation and response before accident conditions with the goal of mitigating the accident consequences and minimizing such consequences on workers, public and environment.
 The on-site emergency plan identifies and describes in detail aspects, among others, as the following:

-- Initiating events and emergency categorization - Emergency response organization including the external support centers, functions, responsibilities and interfaces with on-site, and off-site organizations - Assessment, monitorization and reporting to the Authorities (among them the Regulatory Body, and the local and regional Authorities, for example) - Emergency termination and recovery - Emergency response centers, communication systems, and emergency response resources out by the different emergency response collectives, procedures for evacuation identifying preferential routes, as well as alternative routes, list of contacts for emergency situations, etc. The on-site emergency plan is an official licensing document so, modifications have to be reported to the Regulatory Body who assesses the modification proposal and approves, if appropriate such modifications.
+- Initiating events and emergency categorization - Emergency response organization including the external support centers, functions, responsibilities and interfaces with on-site, and off-site organizations - Assessment, monitorization and reporting to the Authorities (among them the Regulatory Body, and the local and regional Authorities, for example) - Emergency termination and recovery - Emergency response centers, communication systems, and emergency response resources

-Specific aspects of the emergency response are further developed in dedicated procedures, as for example, procedures for reporting to and sharing information with the Regulatory Body, as well as with local, regional, and national Authorities, activation of and actions to be carried
+Specific aspects of the emergency response are further developed in dedicated procedures, as for example, procedures for reporting to and sharing information with the Regulatory Body, as well as with local, regional, and national Authorities, activation of and actions to be carried out by the different emergency response collectives, procedures for evacuation identifying preferential routes, as well as alternative routes, list of contacts for emergency situations, etc. The on&ite emergency plan is an official licensing document so, modifications have to be reported to the